OSEA Collective Bargaining Agreement

 - Family Vision Plan.

-The coverage described in A, B, C, D, & E above shall be provided by the carrier(s) selected by the District during the term of this agreement, the District will pay the composite rate premiums for such coverage for fulltime employee up to the dollar cap for that year.
+The coverage described in A, B, C, D, & E above shall be provided by the carrier(s) selected by the District during the term of this agreement, the District will pay the composite rate premiums for such coverage for full-time employees up to the dollar cap for that year.
 District contribution levels for less than full-time employees are specified below.
 Such coverage shall become effective on the dates specified above, subject to confirmation by the insurance carrier as to dates coverage for individuals go into effect and provided the employee pays the applicable portion of the premium for medical and dental coverage.
-Coverage for new employees will commence the first of the month following one month of continuous employment after the employee first reports for work or the month thereafter provided he/she complete an application for coverage prior to the time coverage is to go into effect and it is received by Human Resources within thirty (30) days of his/her date of hire.
+Coverage for new employees will commence the first of the month following one (1) month of continuous employment after the employee first reports for work or the month thereafter provided they complete an application for coverage prior to the time coverage is to go into effect and it is received by Human Resources within thirty (30) days of their date of hire.

 Regular part-time classified employees will receive group insurance benefits enumerated above and received by regular full-time classified employees subject to the following:

 Employees who are employed for less than half time are not eligible for District group insurance plans or contributions.
 For employees who are employed from twenty (20) hours per week to less than thirty (30) hours per week, the District will pay half of the premium up to half of the District cap towards the District’s monthly medical and dental premiums.
 Employees must pay the remainder of the monthly premium in order to participate.
-If an employee waives District medical insurance and selects a dental plan only, he/she may apply up to half of the district cap to the full cost of the dental plan premium.
+If an employee waives District medical insurance and selects a dental plan only, they may apply up to half of the District cap to the full cost of the dental plan premium.

 The same employee and employer medical insurance contributions available during the work year will be available during the summer for all less than twelve (12) month employees.
+This does not apply to temporary employees whose contract has ended.

 The District will provide benefits as required by law to employees with on-the-job injuries or illness through the Workers’ Compensation Program.